Originate/guide/security/README.md

 **Non-Persistent**

-Non-persistent XSS occurs when the server echos back raw user input immediately after it's submitted.
-This usually happens on insecure search pages that contain the search query the user made.
-For example, if a user searched for ```<script>alert(0)</script>``` and the search page contains ```Found 0 results for _%userQuery%_``` where ```_%userQuery%_``` is the search query, then the script tags will be injected directly into the DOM and executed by the browser.
+Non-persistent XSS is the single most commonly performed XSS attack to date.

+Non-persistent XSS is carried out by getting a website to execute attacker-controlled code on the victim's browser.
+For this reason it is also known as "reflected XSS", because the site simply reflects the attacker-controlled code onto the user's browser.
+Non-persistent XSS is different than other forms of XSS in that non-persistent XSS does not store the payload anywhere.
+It is sent without the user knowing (usually through a doctored URL) and the payload is returnedin the HTML response.

-Possible Attack Vector
+Possible Attack Vectors

 - Attacker crafts a URL with the malicious search query (ie. ```http://search.com/?q=<script> /*malicious javascript*/ </script>```)
 - Attacker sends the URL to an administrator or posts it somewhere online
 - All the victim(s) has to do is click the link to have the malicious code executed

 Mitigation